 Satellite-based FIRE Early Detection and Monitoring – SATFIRE

-SATFIRE (Satellite-based FIRE Early Detection and Monitoring) aims to develop a scalable proof of concept enabling real-time wildfire detection and alerting system using high-frequency satellite Earth Observation (EO) data from the recently launched Meteosat third generation (MTG-3) satellite.
+SATFIRE (Satellite-based FIRE Early Detection and Monitoring) aims to develop a scalable proof of concept enabling real-time wildfire detection and alerting system using high-frequency satellite Earth Observation (EO) data from a recently launched geostationary satellite.
 The project addresses a critical capability gap in Cyprus (and globally) lacking timely, localized fire monitoring tools.
 SATFIRE will deliver a validated technical prototype with high-performance fire detection algorithms and a geospatial alerting service with operational capacities tailored for firefighters and first responders.

-SATFIRE’s key innovation lies in leveraging the recently operational Flexible Combined Imager (FCI) aboard MTG-3 to detect fire onset, track progression, and confirm suppression faster and more accurately than existing global systems.
+SATFIRE’s key innovation lies in leveraging recent operational state-of-the-art satellite instruments to detect fire onset, track progression, and confirm suppression faster and more accurately than existing global systems.
 The system is designed for scalability, with potential applications across Europe, Africa, and other regions facing wildfire and biomass burning threats.

 Scientifically, the project advances research in real-time EO data integration, algorithm development, and early warning operational system design.
 It strengthens The Cyprus Institute’s role in climate resilience, digital innovation, and disaster risk reduction, while supporting national priorities and governmental departments in emergency response and adaptation.